 - Cut the carrots according to your preference.
 I freeze baby carrots whole, but I prefer medium dice for large carrots.

-- Bring a large pot of water to a rolling boil over high heat.
+- Bring a large saucepan of water to a rolling boil over high heat.
 Use enough water to submerge all of the carrots.

 - Get your ice bath ready while you wait.
 Fill a large bowl with cold water and ice cubes.